chloeekk/chloeekk.github.io/content/posts/interactive-page-seo-strategy/index.md

 When we talk about SEO, most people focus on keyword density, title tags, and backlinks.
 But there's a category of pages that have built competitive advantages through a completely different approach—**getting users to actively participate**.

 Users don't just scroll and read; they click, explore, experiment, and use.
 They invest time on the page, engage in multiple interactions, and even bookmark the page for repeated use.
-This deep engagement translates into powerful SEO signals: longer dwell time, lower bounce rate, higher repeat visit rate.
+This deep engagement translates into powerful SEO signals: longer dwell time, lower bounce rate, higher repeat visit rate—principles that align with [content engineering](https://chloevolution.com/posts/content-engineering/) frameworks.

 In this article, I'll introduce three real-world cases: